dschibait/super-fierce-combo/README.md

 BlueStacks: https://www.bluestacks.com/

 # hints
-- tool is just tested on EU version
+- is also tested on US Version
 - only tested on Windows
 - only tested with Bluestack